FSGModding/FSG_Mod_Assistant/README.md

 - __Check Versions__ : Compare mod versions across different collections and resolve differences if desired.
 - __Launch FS22__ : Start the game.
 If your game is not in the default e-shop or steam location, you will need to set the game path in the preferences screen first.
+- __Discord Join Button__ : Join the [Farm Sim Game Discord](http://fsg.gg) for a great farming & modding community, and help on this app if you need it.

 #### Collections Area